Euro zone yields edge up as investors try to sync with ECB pace

 LONDON, March 16 Euro zone government bond yields edged higher on Monday, with the European Central Bank expected to slow down its asset purchases after a strong start to its trillion euro programme last week.

-After buying just short of 10 billion euros worth in the first days of the programme, ECB data showed on Monday, it was well on track to reaching its target of buying 60 billion euros of mostly government debt a month.
+After buying 10 billion euros worth in the first three days of the programme, according to ECB policymaker Benoit Coeure, it was well on track to reaching its target of buying 60 billion euros of mostly government debt a month.

 That led to expectations of a slowdown, although whether it would come this week or later was still uncertain.
 Either way, investors trying to trade off any ECB moves were easing the pace as well, traders said.